A favicon of Afternic

 What size companies use Afternic?

-Afternic shows an extreme concentration among micro-businesses: 89.81% of users have 1-10 employees.
-This is the highest small-business concentration we've seen in the domain registrar category.
-Only 7.65% of users have 11-50 employees, and enterprise accounts (10,001+) represent just 0.06% of the total.
+Afternic skews heavily toward micro-businesses: 89.81% of users have 1-10 employees.
+It's the highest small-business concentration we see in the domain registrar category.
+Only 7.65% of users have 11-50 employees, and enterprise accounts (10,001+) make up just 0.06% of the total.

-This distribution makes sense given Afternic's positioning as a domain aftermarket and parking platform rather than an enterprise registrar.
+This distribution lines up with Afternic's positioning as a domain aftermarket and parking platform rather than an enterprise registrar.
 Individual domain investors, solo entrepreneurs, and small holding companies make up the bulk of users.
-The platform's commission-based model (15-30% of sales) appeals to small operators who don't need complex infrastructure but want access to GoDaddy's buyer network for domain liquidation.
+The commission-based model (15-30% of sales) suits small operators who don't need complex infrastructure but want access to GoDaddy's buyer network for domain liquidation.

 Company Size Distribution